andrewatwood/homeAppFrontend/README.md

 # homeAppFrontend
-HTML/CSS replication of iOS 10's Home.app for use as a custom frontend for home automation systems
+HTML/CSS replication of iOS 10's Home.app for use as a custom frontend for home automation systems.

+Support planned for Domoticz, OpenHAB, and HomeAssistant, with Domoticz in testing now.
 ## Requirements
 - Node.js